 Case Study 3: City Stakeholders Meetings

 The support from these city governments is essential for the deployment of the project’s result.
-TRON Forum members have worked with the ODPT, Sapporo Open Data Association, etc. and these past activities have turned very useful for CPaaS.io.
+TRON Forum members have worked with the ODPT, Sapporo Open Data Association, etc. and these past activities were very useful for CPaaS.io.

 Project Summary and Future